DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 # User Types
 ## Who we've interviewed
 These are the types of users we've interviewed over the course of all studies since April 2018.
-(7 question answerers, 5 agenda supporters, 6 storytellers, 7 domain learners, 2 question answerer/storytellers)
+(8 question answerers, 7 agenda supporters, 4 storytellers, 9 domain learners, 2 question answerer/storytellers, 1 domain learner/storyteller)
 ![All users interviewed for disburemensts on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/AllUsers.PNG)

 ## User Type 1: Question Answerer
-We've interviewed 7 question answerers.
-And one user who was a question answerer for how he finds data, but a storyteller for how he uses it.
+We've interviewed 8 question answerers.
+And two users who were question answerers for how they find data, but storytellers for how they uses it.
 ![Question answerer users on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/QuestionAnswerers.PNG)
 ### Goals
 * Inform people about natural resource revenue data that they know is available.